Pact of Halepa: History

 Crete, an Ottoman province since 1669, was a particular case.
 Since the Greek War of Independence broke out in 1821, the Christian Cretans had repeatedly risen in revolt against the Ottoman Empire, seeking union with Greece, most notably in the Cretan Revolution of 1866–69.
 More recently, since 1875, the island had been again in a state of revolt, and a revolutionary committee of leading Christian Cretans had been formed.

 As a first gesture of conciliation, the Sultan had for the first time appointed a Christian Greek, Kostakis Adosidis Pasha, as Governor-General (vali) of the island, and following the Treaty of Berlin, Muhtar Pasha was sent to the island for negotiations with the Revolutionary Committee.
 Thomas Backhouse Sandwith, the British Consul in Crete, proposed to the British Ambassador in Constantinople that he should seek to mediate between the Ottoman authorities and the armed Cretan Christian rebels.
-This he did, working closely with the British Ambassador who was able to exercise considerable over the Ottoman government.
+This he did, working closely with the British Ambassador who was able to exercise considerable influence over the Ottoman government.
 They communicated frequently, often several times a day by telegram.
 The Pact of Halepa was the outcome.

 On 15 October (27 October Gregorian) 1878, this final agreement was reached and signed at the home of the journalist Costis Mitsotakis (the namesake grandfather of the future Greek Prime Minister) at Halepa.
 Its stipulations were: